Top

 Cons

-• Need to be Driving
+• Need to be driving to charge

-Renogy best DC-DC split charger for camper van conversion
+Renogy DC-DC split charger

 2. Solar Panel Kit

 Usually mounted on your van’s roof, although they can be portable, solar panels convert sunlight into electricity, providing a sustainable and eco-friendly charging source.
 They are especially great for extended off-grid stays, giving you the freedom to chase sunny days while reducing your carbon footprint.
-Although nowhere near as powerful as alternator charging, on sunny day, solar panels have the advantage of working all day without needing your engine running.
+Although nowhere near as powerful as alternator charging, on sunny day, solar panels have the advantage of working all day without needing your engine running

 Pros

-• Relatively Easy Install
+• Relatively Easy Installation

 • Constant Daytime Charging